Amrjyniat/Swipeable-Card/README.md

 You can check out the [sample app](https://github.com/Amrjyniat/Swipeable-Card/tree/master/app/src/main "sample app") in the project to take a closer look of how to use it in real work.

 ## References:
-This library inpired from [here](https://proandroiddev.com/swipe-to-reveal-in-jetpack-compose-6ffa8928a4c2), Thanks Skyyo!
+This library inspired from [here](https://proandroiddev.com/swipe-to-reveal-in-jetpack-compose-6ffa8928a4c2), Thanks Skyyo!